atdyer/chart.js/API.md

 <a name="chart-width" href="#chart-width">#</a> *chart*.**width**([*w*])

 Returns the outer width of the chart.
 Internally, the width is maintained according to the [margin convention](http://bl.ocks.org/mbostock/3019563), but the width value returned here will include the left and right margins.
-If *w* is specified, sets the external width of the chart.
+If *w* is specified, sets the outer width of the chart.

 <a name="chart-x" href="#chart-x">#</a> *chart*.**x**()